Heart Failure Treatment in Newton, New Jersey

 Symptoms of heart failure are usually caused by the body’s compensation of the heart’s weakness.
 Common symptoms include:

-- Coughing and Weezing: The coughing may produce cloudy pink mucus caused by fluid buildup in the lungs.
+Coughing and wheezing – The coughing may produce cloudy pink mucus caused by fluid buildup in the lungs.

-- High Heart Rate: The heart compensating for its inability to keep up with blood supply.
+High heart rate – The heart compensates for it’s inability to keep up with blood supply.

-Talking to a cardiologist is the first step in heart failure diagnosis and treatment.
-If a patient complains about any of the above symptoms, their doctor will ask about medical history, more information on symptoms and then conduct a physical exam.
+Talking to your doctor is the first step in heart failure diagnosis and treatment.
+If a patient complains about any of the above symptoms, their doctor will ask about medical history, and more information on symptoms and then conduct a physical exam.
 If the doctor believes there’s a chance heart failure is the problem, further tests may be taken including:

-- Cardiac Catheterization: A tube is inserted into a blood vessel in your upper thigh or arm, with the tip of the tube positioned at the heart or arteries that supply the heart.
-A contrast dye is injected through the tube, which can be picked up by X-Rays.
-The pictures that are produced are called angiograms, and give an overview of how the heart, arteries and cardiovascular system are working.
+Cardiac catheterization – A tube is inserted in a blood vessel in your upper thigh or arm, with the tip of the tube positioned at the heart or arteries that supply the heart.
+A contrast dye is injected through the tube, which can be picked up by X-rays.
+The pictures that are produced are called angiograms, and give an overview of how the heart, arteries, and cardiovascular system are working.

 Most treatments are non-surgical and include medication, lifestyle changes, or just ongoing care.
 In severe cases, surgery or device implants may be necessary.